Trichinosis: Laboratory testing

 Blood tests and microscopy can be used to aid in the diagnosis of trichinosis.
 Blood tests include a complete blood count for eosinophilia, creatine phosphokinase activity, and various immunoassays such as ELISA for larval antigens.

+In some cases, muscle biopsies are performed, where "0.2 to 0.5 grams of human or animal skeletal muscle tissue is collected and examined for Trichinella larvae via artificial digestion or histological analysis."

 Prevention

 Legislation

 Laws and rules for food producers may improve food safety for consumers, such as the rules established by the European Commission for inspections, rodent control, and improved hygiene.
 A similar protocol exists in the United States, in the USDA guidelines for farms and slaughterhouse responsibilities in inspecting pork.

 Education and training

 Public education about the dangers of consuming raw and undercooked meat, especially pork, may reduce infection rates.
-Hunters are also an at-risk population due to their contact and consumption of wild game, including bear.
+Hunters are also an at-risk population due to their contact and consumption of wild game, including bears.
 As such, many states, such as New York, require the completion of a course in such matters before a hunting license can be obtained.

 Meat testing

 Testing methods are available for both individual carcasses and monitoring of the herds.
 Artificial digestion method is usually used for the testing of individual carcasses, while the testing for specific antibodies is usually used for herd monitoring.